 The changes were met with immediate success, as the Bears won the NFC North for the first time since 2010 and ended the year with a 12-4 record.

 Quarterback Mitch Trubisky will begin his third season in Chicago and leads a Bears offense that needs to take another step forward in order to win their first Super Bowl since 1985.
 The Bears enter the season as the prohibitive favorites to repeat as NFC North champions, as no other team in the division qualified for the playoffs in 2018.

 Here are a few key points to keep in mind if you want to put money on the Bears this season:

-Here are some key numbers you can use for betting on the Bears in 2019:
+Here are some key numbers you can use for betting on the Bears:

 The Bears don’t play a single 2018 playoff team until after their bye week (week 6) and go nearly a month and a half between road games between weeks 3-9.

 After shocking the league in 2018, the Bears head into 2019 with legitimate Super Bowl aspirations.
 With the league’s top defense, an emerging QB and a weak overall division, the Bears are as good a bet as any to play well into January.

 Illinois wants to become the first state in the Midwest to legalize sports gambling but as of this writing gamblers in the Prairie state are still required to look elsewhere to get their Bears action.

 If you’re a local Bears fan, keep an eye on our guide to legal sports betting in Illinois.
 If you live in a state where sports betting is already legal, it might be a good season to put a few bucks down on a futures bet for the Bears to win it all.